Help us improve your experience.

 CAUTION:

-To avoid the system restart at 100% voltage dip, use of two PSU configuration is recommended.
+To avoid the switch restart at 100% voltage dip, use of two PSU configuration is recommended for power utilities/substation deployments.

 To connect power to the switch: